Joe Root: 2014: West Indies, Sri Lanka & India

 Root was picked in the squad for the 2014 tour of West Indies.
 He was selected for the first ODI, he took the wicket of Kieran Powell before making 37 runs off 48 balls in England's failed attempt to chase the score.
 In the second ODI Root took 2 wickets before hitting 23 runs off 43 balls in the successful run chase.
 Root batted at number 4 in the third ODI where he made his maiden ODI century hitting 107 runs off 122 balls and also taking 1 wicket in England's 25 run win.
-He finished the series as a 2–1 winner and ended up with 167 runs (the highest run scorer of both teams) and 4 wickets.
-For this performance, Root received the Man of the Match for the third ODI and also received the Player of the Series award.
+For this performance, Root was named Man of the Match and also received the Player of the Series award after contributing 167 runs (the highest run scorer of both teams) and 4 wickets.
 Due to sustaining a broken thumb in the final ODI, Root was ruled out of the 2014 ICC World Twenty20.

 During the first ODI against Sri Lanka as part of the Sri Lankan tour in 2014, Root made 45 runs and also took 1 catch in the 81 runs win.
 During the fourth ODI he made 43 off 68 balls in England's loss.
 England lost the series 3–2 and Root finished up with 98 runs.

 Following the ODI series, in the first Test Match at Lords, Root scored an unbeaten 200 off 298 balls with 16 fours and guided England to their highest Test score against Sri Lanka of 575-9d.
 He is the fourth youngest English batsman to score a double century.
 The series finished 1–0 to Sri Lanka and Root top scored for England with 259 runs.